populationgenomics/cpg-infrastructure/stack/README.md

      pulumi config set archive_age 90
      ```

    - If this dataset requires access to other datasets, this can be specified through the optional `depends_on` config setting.
+For example, if you want the new `$DATASET` to be a _dependency_ of `seqr`, you would add the `$DATASET` to to the `depends_on` config for seqr.

      **Note:** Before adding a dependency, make sure that it's okay to grant everybody who has access to `<dataset>` these implicit permissions to dependent datasets.